aws-samples/aws-modernization-with-mend/content/15_Mend_Renovate/151_Mend_Renovate_Deployment.md

 To integrate **Mend Renovate** with **AWS CodeBuild**, you'll need to update your build specification (`buildspec.yml`) file.

-If the file doesn't exist, create it under your project's root directory (if you do not have committer access to the source repo, you can also use the CodeBuild console to paste build commands manually).
+If the file doesn't exist, create it under your project's root directory (if you do not have committer access to the source repo, you can also use the CodeBuild console to add build commands manually).

 ![Update build specification](/images/mend-renovate/mend-renovate-update-buildspec.png)